 In this stage, general Thai Massage and Thai herbal therapies may be taken regularly, even if there are no health issues at all; just simply as a form of maintenance, strengthening body and mind, and as preventive medicine.

-Yet, if women would like to have a child but encounter issues with their fertility they may engage in traditional therapeutic treatments that can help resolve these problems.
+Yet, if women would like to have a child but encounter issues with their fertility or sexuality they may engage in traditional therapeutic treatments that can help resolve these problems.
 Think of treatments like Chi Nei Tsang Abdominal Massage, Karsai Nei Tsang Genital Detox Massage, Thai Womblifting, Yok Thong or Uterus Massage, to name some.

 During childbirth Thai Massage, Foot Massage & Reflexology, Herbs and Herbal compresses may be applied to alleviate pains or to stimulate a quick and smooth delivery.